-Following decades of making hard copies of its annual reports available, the FBI began electronically publishing the main publications of its annual UCR series.
-As technology expanded and more data users accessed information online, the FBI discontinued the printed versions of Crime in the United States, Law Enforcement Officers Killed and Assaulted, and Hate Crime Statistics in 2006.
+Following decades of making hard copies of its annual reports available, the FBI began electronically publishing the main publications of its annual UCR series in the 1990s.
+As technology expanded and more data users accessed information online, the FBI discontinued the printed versions of CIUS, LEOKA, and Hate Crime Statistics in 2006.